Updated: Jun 12

 The lesson to be learned is that price may be lower in but the overall cost of all these stresses and miscues is definitely something to be avoided.
 You'll walk away with regret.
 Your once-in-a-lifetime fabulous boudoir session shouldn't be something relegated to the lowest bidder.

 Ah, location.
+Your best boudoir needs the right location.
 Where is your session taking place?
 Boudoir photography, as it's name implies traditionally takes place in a bedroom setting. --There's a bit more to it than that, but it surprises me how often women get involved in situations where they are not even shooting boudoir photos!

 Imagine, (expanding on our example from above) you get yourself all signed up for your super cheap session and after some time find yourself on session day.
 You drive to the location and... well... you are in some type of basement studio.
 Again, rolling back to our ice cream example from earlier-- you're probably not getting boudoir.